secretstartups/handbook/people-group/learning-and-development/Organizational-Change-Management/index.html.md

 GitLab is growing fast and we have been ranked as one of the [fastest-growing private software companies](https://about.gitlab.com/blog/2018/08/16/gitlab-ranked-44-on-inc-5000-list/).
 Headcount has nearly doubled in the last year and we have plans to [continue to grow](https://about.gitlab.com/company/strategy/).
 As we scale, there will be more and more changes to how we operate as an organization.
 New technology will be introduced to make us more efficient; new processes will be introduced to improve transparency; functional groups will be redesigned and adjusted to meet our growing headcount and strategic objectives; job families will change and policies in the handbook will be altered that have a big impact on how we operate.

-As we evolve, there is a need to implement organizational change management (OCM) process and methodology to ensure impacted team members receive the awareness, leadership, coaching, and training they need to change successfully.
-This handbook page will walk through a step-by-step approach to organizational change management at GitLab.
-We are also developing a playbook for all people leaders and individual contributors to use when organizing an organizational change management process and campaign.
+As we evolve, there is a need to implement a organizational change management (OCM) process and methodology to ensure impacted team members receive the awareness, leadership, coaching, and training they need to change successfully.
+This handbook page will walk through a step-by-step approach to OCM at GitLab.
+People leaders and individual contributors can use this page when organizing an organizational change management process and campaign.

 ## What is Organizational Change Management (OCM)